We're No Angels (1955 film): Reception

 The film gained mixed reviews.
 Howard Thompson, critic for the New York Times, was underwhelmed, calling it a "shrill, misguided picture" and writing that the filmic version was not on par with the Broadway version.
 Variety found few faults in the "breezy comedy" but claimed that among its faults was its inability to utilize a more cinematic blocking: "At times proceedings are too consciously cute and stage origin of material still clings since virtually all scenes are interiors with characters constantly entering and exiting."

+The Philadelphia Inquirer critic, who had seen the 1953 stage production, was most critical of Humphrey Bogart's performance: "To say that Humphrey Bogart rattles around in the capacious comedy clothes of Walter Slezak, and that Michael Curtiz misses the outrageous humor of Jose Ferrer’s [stage] direction is putting it gently….Even slowed down to a walk, with Ranald MacDougall’s script no match for the breezy Sam and Bella Spewack adaptation…a certain amount of humor inevitably seeps through as three escaped Devil’s Island convicts play unorthordox guardian angels to the French shopkeeper’s family they originally came to rob.
+Once the trio comes down from M. Ducotel’s roof and gets to work booming business, plotting the demise of the shop’s nasty actual owner and doctoring the books, things improve noticeably.
+But there are still long stretches of arid conversation mixed with the genuinely funny moments.
+And there is still the uneasy spectacle of Bogart desperately trying to be cute as the sole member of the trio without blood on his hands….without a stalwart in this key role, the whole comedy totters.
+The secondary ‘angels’ are, however, much better, with Peter Ustinov stealing the show...and Aldo Ray doing nicely....Joan Bennett is far from ideal as Madame Ducotel, and Gloria Tabott woefully lacking in the appeal presumably possessed by the lovelorn daughter."

 Jack Moffit of The Hollywood Reporter had a favorable review of the film, calling it "a glamorous comedy" full of performances which "are uniformly excellent" and a screenplay which "is worthy of study."
-Likewise, Lionel Collier of Picturegoer praised it as "a real breakaway comedy--ghoulish humor with a neat sardonic kick."
+Likewise, Lionel Collier of Picturegoer praised it as "a real breakaway comedy – ghoulish humor with a neat sardonic kick."

 We're No Angels grossed $3 million in the box office.
 In 1955, it was the 34th highest-grossing film in the U.S./Canada market.

 Legacy

+The opening sequence contains the song "Ma France Bien-Aimée" which borrows the music of "Plaisir d'amour".
+The familiar-sounding tune was also used as the melody in Elvis Presley's hit "Can't Help Falling in Love" (1961).

-Joan Bennett's Christmas Eve song "Sentimental Moments" by Friedrich Hollander and Ralph Freed was recorded for the first time by Eric Clapton for his 2018 Christmas album, "Happy Xmas".
+The song "Sentimental Moments" by Friedrich Hollander and Ralph Freed was recorded and released by Eric Clapton for his 2018 Christmas album, "Happy Xmas".

 In 1989, Neil Jordan directed a remake of We're No Angels starring Robert De Niro, Sean Penn, and Demi Moore where the escaped convicts are mistaken for a pair of priests at a local monastery in upstate New York.